Pedro-Bronsveld/anki-editor/development.md

 When looking at syntax highlighting, there are two main types of templates to be parsed:

 ### Conditional opening and closing
-The template serves as an opening or closing tag for an if/else block.
+The template can serve as an opening or closing tag for an if/else block.

 - A template is a conditional block when the first character following the opening `{{` is a `#`, `^` or `/`.
 - There can be any number of spaces between the opening `{{` and `#`, `^` or `/`